Orders are usually posted within 3-5 working days. See Delivery and Returns for details.

 Clients include York Hospital ICU, the Urgent Care Centre at James Cook Hospital in Middlesbrough, Resurgence & The Ecologist magazine, and book publishers worldwide.

-Licensing is available for existing artwork, with examples shown in my gallery.
+Licensing is available for existing artwork.
+Examples are shown in my gallery.
 To view the full art licensing portfolio, please get in touch.

 I’m also happy to discuss bespoke commissions in response to specific briefs.
 You can see examples of previous projects on my commissions page.